WordPress/WordPress-Documentation-Style-Guide/docs/4-punctuation/commas.md

 [warning] Not Recommended: Permalinks are permanent URLs, and their structure can be changed. [/warning]
 [tip] Recommended: Permalinks are permanent URLs and their structure can be changed. [/tip]

+## Commas separating two or more adjectives in series

+Use a comma to separate two or more adjectives that precede a noun that is being described.

 ## Additional resources